anduinmooney/week-4-project/week-4-project/README.md

+## Week 4 Project

+_I had some issues deciding on what I wanted to work on today.
+I originally wanted to do logic problems so I can further my knowledge on writing logic and memorizing it in JavaScript, but I ended up going with CSS since I felt like learning CSS would overall improve my projects and future work more than practicing logic problems.
+I'm happy with my choice, and I plan on continuing my education on CSS_

-## Work Done For JavaScript Week 4 Project
+### Work Done For JavaScript Week 4 Project

 _This is my work throughout the day done in order_